AWS Databricks Status - Is AWS Databricks Down?

 Get instant alerts when your cloud vendors experience downtime.
 Create an internal status page to keep your team in the loop and minimize the impact of service disruptions.

-Start Free Trial 14-day free trial · No credit card required · 3850+ cloud vendors available
+Start Monitoring Your Vendors 14-day free trial · No credit card required · No setup required - just add your vendors

 Frequently Asked Questions